Alyse Black: Background and career

 Alyse released her debut solo album Too Much & Too Lovely at the end of 2007.
 Songs from this record garnered Black "Billboard's Annual World Song Contest" in Jazz as well as a few other awards.
 To tour the record, Alyse joined Austin local band Society Eclaire for a 22 date and festival tour of the country in the old short bus, lovingly dubbed, "Moby."

 With a few songwriting awards and tours under her belt, Alyse went back into the studio in early 2009 to record her second full-length record with producer Ryan Hadlock (Brandi Carlile, Ra Ra Riot, The Strokes, Foo Fighters) in Woodinville, Washington.
 Alyse immediately hit the road to tour the record for the rest of 2009 and first half of 2010.
 Her song Super Hero was featured on the 2012 film Let's Make a Movie.

 In 2010, shortly after having her first daughter, Scarlett, Alyse recorded The Honesty EP with producer/engineer Zach Alkire in Houston, Texas.
 It released in 2011.

 In 2012, Black began working on a new project inspired by motherhood, a collection of original and classic lullabies with the band 'Night Sweet Pea, recorded by engineer/producer, Carla Patullo, in Austin, Texas.
 To finance the album's production, the band launched a successful campaign on Kickstarter.
 The album, A Little Line of Kisses, was released to critical acclaim in December 2012.
 Shortly thereafter, Black's second child, Elliot, was born.

 In 2014, she recorded three love song covers with producer Mark Hallman (Carole King, Eliza Gilkyson, Ani Difranco), which was recorded at Congress House Studio in Austin, Texas, and then released in early 2015.
-The album was titled You Belong To Me (1952 song) after the old pop ballad on the record.
+The album was titled You Belong To Me after the old pop ballad on the record.
 The record also contains a cover of Brandi Carlile's "The Story" and Beth Nielsen Chapman's "Seven Shades of Blue."

 In early 2015, Alyse began recording her third full-length studio record with producer, Eric Rosse (Sara Bareilles, Tori Amos, Maroon 5, Birdy (singer), Gavin DeGraw, A Fine Frenzy, Landon Pigg, Anna Nalick, Mary Lambert (singer)), in Hollywood.
 That album was fan-funded on Kickstarter as well, raising $31,276.
 The self-titled record was released on January 24, 2017.
-The record has done well with film and tv placement.
+The record has done well with film and TV placement.

 During this time, Alyse also garnered an endorsement with Fishman Amps.

 Alyse is also a licensed real estate agent with Keller-Williams Realty.
 She did promise, however, to continue making the world better with her music while raising her three children.